 - Keynote Speakers

-Clemson’s Call Me MISTER (Mentors Instructing Students Toward Effective Role Models) program works to increase the pool of available teachers from a broader, more diverse background, particularly among South Carolina’s lowest-performing elementary schools.
+The Call Me MISTER® program increases the pool of available teachers from a broader, more diverse background.

-Clemson’s Charles H. Houston Center for the Study of the Black Experience in Education examines issues that impact the educational experiences of African-Americans, implements educational programs and disseminates information.
+The Charles H. Houston Center for the Study of the Black Experience in Education examines issues that impact the educational experiences of African-Americans.

-The Clemson Career Workshop is a summer program that supports college readiness of high-achieving students from diverse populations.
+The Clemson Career Workshop summer program supports college readiness of high-achieving students from diverse populations.

-PEER (Programs for Educational Enrichment and Retention) is designed to make college a collaborative experience for underrepresented students in science and engineering undergraduate programs.
+PEER (Programs for Educational Enrichment and Retention) provides collaborative experiences for underrepresented students in science and engineering.

-The National Dropout Prevention Center/Network at Clemson University works to increase graduation rates through research and evidence-based solutions.
+The National Dropout Prevention Center/Network works to increase graduation rates through research and evidence-based solutions.